 - Ensure that half of the served grains are whole grain

 Food Service policies and guidelines for reimbursable meals shall not be more restrictive than federal and state regulations require.
-A la carte offerings to students shall be nutritious and meet federal recommended guidelines and shall be selected with input from students, parents, and staff.
+A la carte offerings to students shall be nutritious and meet federally recommended guidelines and shall be selected with input from students, parents, and staff.
 Information about the nutritional content of meals will be available upon request.

 Food service shall support classroom activities for all elementary students that include hands-on applications of good nutrition practices to promote health and reduce obesity.

-Free and Reduced priced Meals
+Free and Reduced Priced Meals